pluskid/Mocha.jl/docs/user-guide/layers/loss-layer.rst

       * Empty array (default).
 This means each category should be equally weighted.
-      * A 3D tensor of the shape (width, height, channels).
-Here the (w,h,c) entry indicates the weights for category c at location (w,h).
       * A 1D vector of length ``channels``.
-When both width and height are 1, this is equivalent to the case above.
-Otherwise, the weight vector across channels is repeated at every location (w,h).
+This defines weights for each category.
+      * An (N-1)D tensor of the shape of a data point.
+In other words, the same shape as the prediction except that the last mini-batch dimension is removed.
+This is equivalent to the above case if the prediction is a 2D tensor of the shape ``channels``-by-``mini-batch``.
+      * An ND tensor of the same shape as the prediction blob.
+This allows us to fully specify different weights for different data points in a mini-batch.
+See :class:`SoftlabelSoftmaxLossLayer`.

    .. attribute:: dim